nickanely/AI-POWERED-SOFTWARE-DEV-SP26/Lab-5/README.md

 ### Team Health Check

 At any point during the sprint, each team member should individually complete the anonymous team health check form at `templates/team-health-check.md`.
-Takes under three minutes.
-Submit individually via the course LMS link posted in class.
+This wll be included in your next Capstone Milestone
 ---

 ## Part 3: Commit, Tag, Push, and Wrap-up (15 min)